Uepl/food-delivery/README.md

+# I create this with only 3 hours, please dont cite this as i prob dont remember anything about this project
 # Food Delivery Backend Service

 A TypeScript-based backend service designed to handle rider assignments and restaurant statistics for a food delivery platform.